Table Of Contents

 Consequently, you can see how much it costs to deliver a specific product or support a specific customer, regardless of whether you use Kubernetes exclusively or a hybrid approach.
 It doesn’t matter whether you are trying to increase Kubernetes cost visibility in multi-tenant Amazon EKS clusters.
 CloudZero shows costs by the hour.

 As with Kubecost, you can also combine all your in-cluster and outside costs to get context-aware insights.
-Additionally, you can receive real-time alerts about unusual spending patterns via Slack, email, or your favorite incident management tool so you can avoid budget overruns.
+Additionally, you can receive real-time alerts about unusual spending patterns via Slack, email, or your favorite incident management tool to avoid budget overruns.

 2. AWS Cost Explorer